Bedroom count

 Share of Downtown Penn Quarter Chinatown rentals at each price point

-Average rent prices in Downtown Penn Quarter Chinatown have increased by 5% over the last month and have remained the same since last year.
+Average rent prices in Downtown Penn Quarter Chinatown have decreased by 1% over the last month and have increased by 2% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.